 My primary research interests concern ancient Egypt, but I also have a wider interest in funerary customs as well, which led to a book on British royal tombs (a second edition of which is forthcoming).
-On a completely different tack, I also work on naval history between the middle of the nineteenth century and the present day, including the publication of papers and initial work towards a book on German battleships of the Second Reich.
+On a completely different tack, I also work on naval history between the middle of the nineteenth century and the present day, having published a book on German battleships of the Second Reich and a number of papers and reviews; a book on heavy cruisers 1865-1910 is in preparation.

-Within Egyptology, my particular areas of specialisation are Egyptian dynastic history and chronology; tomb architecture; coffin and sarcophagus design; canopic equipment (the containers for mummified ...
+Within Egyptology, my particular areas of specialisation are Egyptian dynastic history and chronology; tomb architecture; coffin ...

 I studied at Langley Grammar School, Slough, Berks; Collingwood College, Durham University; the University of Liverpool; and Christ's College, University of Cambridge.
 I received a BA in the Archaeology of the Eastern Mediterranean from Liverpool in 1985, an MPhil in Museum Practice & Archaeology in 1986 and my PhD in Egyptology in 1995, both from Cambridge.
 I was elected a Fellow of the Society of Antiquaries of London in 2003.